-Johnalynn Holland is a Washington, DC-based transmedia producer, documentary/television editor and writer.
+Johnalynn Holland is a Washington, DC-based multmedia producer, documentary/television editor and writer.
 A native of Emporia, Virginia she finished Howard University’s Graduate Film Program in 2005 with a concentration in Screenwriting.
-In 2003, Johnalynn was named a Screenwriting Fellow in the ABC/Disney New Talent Development Program.
-During this program, she wrote the screenplay “B-Girls and Ballet Dreams.”
+As a Screenwriting Fellow in the ABC/Disney New Talent Development Program, she developed the screenplay “B-Girls and Ballet Dreams.”
 It won the African American Women in Cinema Best Screenplay award and led to a IFP/New York Gordon Parks Emerging Writer nomination.
 She is also the winner of the Puffin Award and the DC Artists Commission of the Arts and Humanities Grant.

 Johnalynn likes to use humor to distill the contradictions and complexities of the African American experience that include economic hardships, family/relationship discord, class divisions and mental health issues.
 She has edited for numerous networks including BET, Centric, CBS and ABC.